scottrlarson/profession/content/home/about.md

 I provide computer repair services at my office in <a href="#contact">downtown</a> Santa Rosa.
 When I am not repairing computers at my office, I devote some of my free operation time to home and office visits for individuals and small business (5 employees or less).
 I troubleshoot and offer recommendations on computer technologies related to productivity and entertainment. <a href="#contact">Contact</a> me if you have questions.
 You can schedule an appointment with me to have your device serviced at my office, or to setup a home/office consultation.
 {{% /accordion %}}

-{{% alert title="Apprenticeship Opportunity" url="/education/apprentice-opportunity" %}}I am interested in training a apprentice in my field.
+{{% alert title="Apprenticeship Opportunity" url="/education/apprentice-opportunity" %}}I am interested in training an apprentice in my field.
 If you, or someone you know, are/is interested in an in-depth understanding of how hardware and software computer technology works to be able to troubleshoot your own computer problems, or build your own computer, this apprenticeship opportunity is for you. [...more](/education/apprentice-opportunity){{% /alert %}}

 {{% alert title="We Have the Right to Repair Everything We Own" url="https://www.ifixit.com/Right-to-Repair/Intro" %}}